gongjian1981/SENG8091-Group/actions/customer.md

 > Display a short success message (e.g., "You earned 3 points!") right after the action completes, along with updated total points in the profile tab if visible.

 ---

+### Requirement 5.1

+Customer can see a list of redeemable offers with point requirements, and search by keywords.

+#### Action 19:

+Prerequisites: None.

+Backend:

+> Implement an API that returns a list of redeemable deals with fields: `dealId`, `title`, `description`, `pointsRequired`, `validUntil`, `businessId`.
+Support optional keyword query.

+Frontend:

+> Create a `Deals` tab accessible from the main menu.
+Display deals in a scrollable list with search input on top.
+Call the API and display deals with required points and brief info.

+### Requirement 5.2

+Customer can see redeemable offers of a business on its profile page.

+#### Action 20:

+Prerequisites: Action 6.

+Backend:

+> Implement an API that takes `businessId` and returns its available deals.

+Frontend:

+> In the business profile page, create a `Promotions` section listing all redeemable offers.
+Display each deal's title, description, and required points.

+### Requirement 5.3

+A login page will be displayed if customer is not logged in when trying to redeem a reward.

+#### Action 21:

+Prerequisites: Action 19.

+Frontend:

+> When user clicks the `Redeem` button on a deal and is not logged in, navigate to the login page before allowing redemption.

+### Requirement 5.4

+Customer cannot redeem a reward if they don’t have enough points.

+#### Action 22:

+Prerequisites: Action 21.

+Backend:

+> In the redeem API, check if user’s total points are sufficient for the selected deal.
+If not, return an error message.

+Frontend:

+> When API returns failure due to insufficient points, display an alert message like “Not enough points to redeem this offer.”

+### Requirement 5.5

+Customer receives a unique code or QR code after redemption.

+#### Action 23:

+Prerequisites: Action 22.

+Backend:

+> When a deal is redeemed, generate a unique redemption code or QR and save it in redemption history.
+Return it in the API response.

+Frontend:

+> After successful redemption, show the code or QR in a confirmation screen.
+Allow user to save or screenshot it.

+### Requirement 5.6

+Customer can see redemption history on the profile page.

+#### Action 24:

+Prerequisites: Action 23.

+Backend:

+> Implement an API that returns a list of redeemed deals by user, with fields: `dealTitle`, `redeemedOn`, `code`, and `businessName`.

+Frontend:

+> Add a `My redemptions` button in the profile tab.
+When clicked, fetch and display the redemption history in a list format.

+---